LudwigBooysen/MC-ColoredBricks/README.md

 (Missing Crafting Image)

 ##### Functionality
-You will be able to right-click on the already colored, and placed, bricks to color it's concrete color and after that change it's concrete color to black, giving it an amazing decoration style! <br>
+You will be able to right-click on the already colored, and placed, bricks to color its concrete color and after that change its concrete color to black, giving it an amazing decoration style! <br>
 (Missing Demonstration GIF)

 ##### Goals
 ###### 🎯🎯
-1. Adding all the color bricks options
+1. Adding all the color brick options
-2. Multiple color concrete options (ex. redbricks with green concrete)
+2. Multiple color concrete options (e.g. redbricks with green concrete)
 3. Improve on functionality
 4. Expand to mod packs (Java)

 ##### Suggestions
 ###### 🤷🏻‍♂️🤷🏻‍♂️
-1. Ideas for a paint brush type mod even, coloring other blocks as well.
+1. Ideas for a paintbrush type mod even, coloring other blocks as well.
 2. White concrete option with the black concrete option

 ### Sources
 ##### 📃📃📃
 ##### [Minecraft Wiki Fandom](https://minecraft.fandom.com/wiki)
-They include a [dyes section](https://minecraft.fandom.com/wiki/Dye) covering everything from obtaining them too even their Color values, Sounds and Achievements!
+They include a [dyes section](https://minecraft.fandom.com/wiki/Dye) covering everything from obtaining them to even their Color values, Sounds, and Achievements!
 I used their statement about all the colored dyes and their default HEX values.

 |Color|HEX|State|